Glendoe Hydro Power Plant, United Kingdom

 The power station is situated 2km away from the Loch Ness.
 It includes turbine and generator units in a large cavern below the hill side.
 The smaller cavern which is adjacent to the large cavern houses the main transformer.

-The project was engineered and designed by the Energy & Hydropower Division of Pöyry in Switzerland.
+Engineereing and design of the projct was carried out by the Energy & Hydropower Division of Pöyry in Switzerland.

 "The planning and turnkey project was awarded to Hochtief in 2006 for £126m."

-The tunnel repair work has been awarded in the first quarter of 2010 to a joint venture of UK-based engineering and consultancy firms BAM Nuttal, AMEC and Halcrow.
+Tunnel repair work was awarded in the first quarter of 2010 to a joint venture of UK-based engineering and consultancy firms BAM Nuttal, AMEC and Halcrow.
+The contract was valued at $32.4m (£20m).

-The rockfall inside the tunnel has created water blockage at 2,000m from the upper reservoir intake of the 6.2km long headrace.
-The debris is spread over 700m-800m on the downstream side of the 5m diameter unlined tunnel boring machine drive.
+The rockfall inside the tunnel created water blockage at 2,000m from the upper reservoir intake of the 6.2km long headrace.
+The debris was spread over 700m-800m on the downstream side of the 5m diameter unlined tunnel boring machine drive.

-The repair work involves construction of two tunnels measuring 900m and 200m respectively.
+The repair work involved construction of two tunnels measuring 900m and 200m respectively.

-The long tunnel will be used to divert water around the blockage caused by the rockfall and the short tunnel will be used to bypass 20,000t of rock to be drawn into a 5m diameter unlined waterway.
+The long tunnel is used to divert water around the blockage caused by the rockfall and the short tunnel is used to bypass 20,000t of rock to be drawn into a 5m diameter unlined waterway.

-Tunnels will be constructed using the drill and blast method.
+Tunnels were constructed using the drill and blast method.